franreysaycon/-nextjsv12-stitches-reactquery_boilerplate/README.md

 # NextJSv12 + Stitches + React Query Boilerplate by Franrey Saycon

 ## Let the magic begin~
-You technically just need node+yarn (used Node v18 LTS) and a good internet ;)
+You technically just need node+pnpm (used Node v18 LTS) and a good internet ;)

 **To make all the nice things work properly, (installs everything you need and prepares commmit automations)**
 ```
-yarn
+pnpm
-yarn prepare (if prepare wasn't ran properly)
+pnpm prepare (if prepare wasn't ran properly)
 ```

 **To turn on everything,**
 ```
-yarn dev
+pnpm dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.